nonplain/nonplain-11ty-starter/files/index.md

 - Responsive
 - Ready for development

 Start creating content right away.
-Just [clone this starter on GitHub](https://github.com/nonplain/nonplain-11ty-starter) and edit the `.md` files in the "files" directory.
+Just [fork this starter on GitHub](https://github.com/nonplain/nonplain-11ty-starter) and edit the `.md` files in the "files" directory.